 Selling is an essential skill in our day-to-day lives.
 We need to convince people and exchange ideas to accelerate our business curve.
 Therefore, we cannot escape from selling.

 Grant Cardone, in Sell or Be Sold, explains an important observation throughout his career.
-He observed that the most important skills needed in life aren’t taught in school.
+He says that you won’t learn the most important skills needed in life in school.
 He learned more from seminars, audio programs, books, and talking to other successful business people as compared to formal education.

 Chapter 2: Salespeople Make the World go Around

-People who are good in sales are an important asset for any organization.
+People who are good at sales are an important asset for any organization.

-Why do we count the sales team as the important asset and not others?
+Why do we count the sales team as an important asset and not others?